tleguern/ansible-role-left4dead2/README.md

 The game server is downloaded thought Steam and exposed as a systemd service for easier management.
 Using this role it is possible to publish a minimalist server.

-Automatic testing is provided using molecule's delegated driver and <https://builds.sr.ht>.
+Automatic testing is disabled for this project as it is too long and expensive.

 ## Requirements